lymslive/vimloo/readme.md

-# Basic of Object Orient Programming in Viml Script
+# A Solution of Object Orient Programming in Viml Script
 `vimloo` `git/readme`

 ## Introduction

 * `class` is a dict variable defined in a script which under the autoload subdirecotry, class name is the relative path to autoload.
-Each class file only has a class, with reserved `_name_` key to store the '#-path name'.
 * `object` instance is a sub-copy of class, may with modified data keys.
-* `derive` class is also a sub-copy of base class, may add data or/and function keys.
+* `derived` class is also a sub-copy of base class, may add data or/and method keys.

 ## Functionality